Rbilemjian/StudioManagementSystem/README.md

 Front-end Tests

-Can be found in the directory "tests/Browser" in PHP file:
+-Can be found in the directory "tests/Browser" in PHP file:

 	FrontEndTest.php